 That is until I was watching the news one night and saw the White House press secretary and it hit me.
 Although I wouldn’t have been so bold to have said that at the time, I started to feel a tug to head to D.C. to work in government.

 I started researching how to make it happen.
 And I prayed.
-And back and forth or a year.
+And back and forth for a year.
 I almost gave up on the calling because it was taking so long.
 That is until one day I was offered a paid internship in a congressional office.
 I had been released a year earlier and although this wasn’t my “dream job” now that I was called it was time to go!

 You can read the full story on my post Learning to Surrender My Career to God.
 Every time I look back at that time I am in awe of God’s faithfulness to me.

 Shortly after I started my internship I landed a full-time press secretary job in the office of a member from Michigan and stayed there three-and-a-half years when I hit another plateau.
-I was going through the emotions and it’s never good when you hit that point.
+I was going through the motions and it’s never good when you hit that point.
 I wasn’t called to anything, nor released, making the decision to stay in a position I didn’t love easier.

 Until I got fired.